ALCHElVlY/Inarius/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Inarius was designed around the idea of bringing a Diablo II database right to your Discord.
-The bot has access to some of D2R's most well built community API's, bringing loads of tools for users to use to interact and communicate with the Diablo II: Resurrected community.
+The idea and design that went into making the Inarius Discord bot was that it could bring a Diablo II database to a server, as well as additional moderation modules to help assist the server owner in protecting his/her Discord server.
+The application has alot to bring to any one Discord, especially for the Diablo II fanatic.

 Inarius comes equipped with the following:
 * Various commands for cube recipes, runewords, item stats, and more!